Religion Philosophy and Ethics

 KS 4

-In Year 9 all students begin the Short Course component of GCSE Religious Studies Christianity and Islam.
+In Year 9, all students begin the Short Course component of AQA GCSE Religious Studies Christianity and Islam.
+In Year 9, students make a choice as to whether to continue on the Short Course pathway at the start of Year 10 or opt for the Full Course pathway.
 The learning for the Short Course qualification continues into Year 10 and Short Course students sit their exam at the end of Year 10.
 This course offers students a fascinating journey into the two largest world faiths.
 Students learn about key beliefs and the diversity within both faiths but also the stance of these faiths on a variety of current ethical issues.
-Students learn about Christian, Muslim and non-religious views on moral issues associated with the topic of war and relationships.
 Students are encouraged to debate and question, whilst learning how to explain key beliefs in depth and critically evaluate them with their own view.

 Full Course Religious Studies – starting at the beginning of Year 10

-If students opt for Full Course in Year 9 instead of the Short Course path, students will have the exciting opportunity to learn more deeply about Christianity and Islam including their key beliefs, festivals, practices and context today at the start of Year 10.
+If students opt for Full Course RE in Year 9 instead of the Short Course path, students will have the exciting opportunity to learn more deeply about Christianity and Islam including their key beliefs, festivals, practices and context today at the start of Year 10.
 They will have fantastic opportunities to debate and think about philosophical issues such as the existence of God and hard-hitting, modern-day ethical issues such as abortion, euthanasia and animal rights.
+They will be examined in the Summer Term of Year 11.

 Higher Project